-assume vivid astro focus (avaf) is a collaboration that is made up of Eli Sudbrack, who was born in Rio de Janeiro in 1968, and Christophe Hamaide-Pierson was born in Paris in 1973.
+assume vivid astro focus (avaf) is a collaboration that is made up of Eli Sudbrack (b.
+1968, Rio de Janeiro, Brazil) and Christophe Hamaide-Pierson (b.
+1973, Paris, France).
 It also refers to a collective of international visual and performance artists.

-assume has had recent solo exhibitions at The Suzanne Geiss Company, NYC (2011), LIGHTBOX, Miami (2011), MOCA Cleveland (2010), The National Museum of Art, Oslo, Norway (2010), among many others.
+avaf has had recent solo exhibitions at Tibor de Nagy Gallery, New York (2021), The Suzanne Geiss Company, NYC (2014), LIGHTBOX, Miami (2011), MOCA Cleveland (2010), The National Museum of Art, Oslo, Norway (2010), among many others.
 In November 2011 they collaborated with Lady Gaga and Nicola Formichetti for GAGA’s WORKSHOP at Barney’s New York.
 Sudbrack lives and works between Sao Paulo and New York, and Hamaide-Pierson lives and works in Paris.